Penny Severns: Illinois Senate

 In late 1993, Severns announced that she was going to run for the Democratic nomination for Illinois Comptroller, but later switched to running for Lieutenant Governor of Illinois.
-After the primary election, she was paired with Dawn Clark Netsch, which is the first and only time in Illinois history that two women were the top of the ticket.
+After the primary election, she was paired with Dawn Clark Netsch, which is the first and only time in Illinois history two women were the top of the ticket.
 During the campaign, Severns was diagnosed with breast cancer.
-Ultimately, Clark Netsch and Severns lost to Jim Edgar and Bob Kustra.
+Ultimately, Netsch and Severns lost to Jim Edgar and Bob Kustra.